Does Florida have capital gains tax? | Cost for your primary residence | Cost for additional properties | How to avoid Florida capital gains tax

 You can also avoid paying federal gains taxes at all, as long as you follow IRS rules and meet the necessary conditions for your primary home or income property.

 If you’re unsure of how to navigate capital gains taxes, we recommend speaking with a qualified real estate agent near you.
 A realtor will be able to help you choose the best time to sell your home, plus navigate paperwork and legal considerations along the way.

 Our friends at Clever Real Estate make it easy to meet top-rated real estate agents in Florida and beyond.
 They offer a free service that matches you with several agents so you can shop around and find the best match.

-Regardless of whether you end up having to pay capital gains taxes, Clever can help you save thousands when you sell, thanks to pre-negotiated listing fees of just 1%.
-In Florida, where the median home price is $378,000, you'd save around $7,500 — just for finding an agent through Clever!
+Regardless of whether you end up having to pay capital gains taxes, Clever can help you save thousands when you sell, thanks to pre-negotiated listing fees of just 1.5%.
+In Florida, where the median home price is $378,000, you’d save thousands — just for finding an agent through Clever!

 Does Florida Have Capital Gains Tax?

 No, there is no Florida capital gains tax.
 But if you live in Florida, you’ll be responsible for paying federal capital gains tax when you sell your house.

 The tax rate you’ll pay depends on how long you’ve owned the property:

 - Less than 12 months: You’ll pay a higher short-term tax rate

 - More than 12 months: You’ll pay a lower long-term tax rate